The Baker's Table

 Kendra Boettner, Owner

-Hi, I’m Kendra!
+Hi, I'm Kendra!
 Wife, mom of three, and baker with a heart for faith-filled hospitality.
-I grew up learning from my mom and grandmother, worked in professional kitchens, and now pass those same lessons on to my kids (floury fingerprints included).
+I grew up learning from my mom and grandmother, spent 20+ years baking at home and in professional kitchens, and now pass those same lessons on to my kids (floury fingerprints included).

-At The Baker’s Table, you’ll find from-scratch recipes tested in my own family kitchen and written for yours.
+At The Baker's Table, you'll find easy, from scratch baking recipes; everything from no bake desserts to dye-free treats.
+Tested in my own family kitchen and written for yours.
 Simple, clear, and dependable, with the nostalgic flavors and encouragement busy moms and family bakers need to feel confident.

 Whether you are baking for Sunday brunch, your Church small group, or a cozy afternoon at home, I am so glad you are here.
 Let's bake something beautiful together.